Almond Flour Cookies

 The dough for these almond flour cookies comes together quickly and bakes into light, tender cookies with lots of melty chocolate chips.

 These almond flour cookies are infused with chocolate chips.
-They’re tender and delicious and chocolatey in all the right ways.
+They’re deliciously tender and chocolatey in all the right ways.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.